About the City of Dacula, Georgia

 When you consider that Athens is at one end of the crescent and Emory, CDC, and Georgia Tech are at the other end, you see that the City of Dacula is at the center of the Innovation Crescent.
 We are cradled between the important transportation routes of Georgia Highway 316, U. S. 29, and the CSX Railroad.
 The City of Athens with its University of Georgia research centers or urban Atlanta is just about 40 minutes away.
 By connecting with Hartsfield-Jackson International Airport, you can meet the world.
 Corporate fliers can reach Briscoe Field in just a couple of minutes.

 Superior technical, college and university schools are located, like Georgia Gwinnett College, just minutes from Dacula.
-Georgia Gwinnett College is a brand new college and is considered a center for innovation in teaching, offering leading-edge technology, personal attention, and hands-on learning experiences for its students.
+Georgia Gwinnett College is considered a center for innovation in teaching, offering leading-edge technology, personal attention, and hands-on learning experiences for its students.
 Our award winning Gwinnett County Library system provides 14 branches that play a central role in the cultural, intellectual and life of this metropolitan community.
-The City recognizes the value of libraries in our community.
-I believe that a library branch, wherever located, forms an engine that helps with urban and metropolitan renewal, the value of which cannot be accurately assessed without great thought and precise determination.
+The City recognizes the value of libraries in our community and believes that a library branch, wherever located, forms an engine that helps with urban and metropolitan renewal, the value of which cannot be accurately assessed without great thought and precise determination.